 - Pennsylvania Avenue and Lincoln Lane North

-- 23 Street and Liberty Avenue
+- 23 Street and Park Avenue

-- 6 p.m. beach closures and security checkpoints to ensure prohibited items — such as coolers, inflatable devices, tents, tables — don’t enter the beach.
-As a reminder, alcohol and smoking are always prohibited on city beaches, not just on spring break.
+- Limited beach entrances on Ocean Drive to 5th, 10th and 12th streets.
+These entrances will close at 6 p.m. and will have security checkpoints to ensure prohibited items — such as coolers, inflatable devices, tents, tables — don’t enter the beach.
+As a reminder, alcohol and smoking are always prohibited on city beaches.

 Traffic & trolley service

-Miami Beach Police will also implement a parking plan beginning at 6 p.m. each Friday through Sunday to reduce traffic impacts around the South of Fifth, West Avenue and Flamingo Park neighborhoods.
+Miami Beach Police will also implement a parking plan beginning at 6 p.m. each Thursday through Sunday to reduce traffic impacts around the South of Fifth, West Avenue and Flamingo Park neighborhoods.
 Drivers can access South of Fifth via Alton Road, Washington Avenue and Collins Avenue.
 The Flamingo Park neighborhood can only be accessed via Alton Road.

 More information on spring break measures this year can be found here.